Are you looking for one of the best hikes in Chile? Then look no further than Parque Nacional la Campana – it really is

 The major draw here is hiking to the top of Cerro la Campana.
 This is a 1,880 metre-high summit where you can see the Andes on one side and the Pacific Ocean on the other.
 However, to do this you really need a full day to reach the summit.

-If you’re thinking of hiking to the top of Cerro la Campana then you’ve really got to set off around 6 or 7am to ensure you’ve got enough time to complete it in a day.
+If you’re thinking of climbing Cerro la Campana, then you’ve really got to set off around 6 or 7am to ensure you’ve got enough time to complete it in a day.

 As I was coming from Viña del Mar, unfortunately I didn’t have enough time to summit Cerro la Campana myself.